LarsIndresaeter/radio-arduino/doc/project.md

 - C++ templates
 - how to write radio protocols

+## known issues

+The arduino code has only 2k of RAM and can crash if too large objects are placed on the stack.
+Be aware of strange behavior when adding new functionality that place large objects on the stack.

 ## what remains

 - [ ] read HOTP key from eeprom